axieax/dotconfig/nvim/docs.md

 - Packer sequence mason plugins
 - What happens if a plugin is defined to be after a disabled plugin?
 - Specify preferred formatter (specific lsp or null-ls for filetype as a table in order of pref)
-- nvim v0.8:
-  - Migrate galaxyline.nvim to heirline.nvim (lualine has clickable components tho)
-  - clickable winbar and statusline, remove incline
-  - Aerial not detecting some symbols -> have to use nvim-navic
-  - heirline supports tabline now - maybe migrate??
 - keybind for replacing text object with content in yank register (instead of `v{text-object}p`)
 - replace Octo with gh.nvim, orgmode with neorg, neo-tree with litee
   - Guide: https://who.ldelossa.is/posts/gh-nvim/